Karinliu/web-design-1819/README.md

 ##### Tim F.
 • Kilo should be added.
-• Typing to fast, the application breaks (screenreader).
+• Typing to fast, the application breaks (screenreader). <br>
-• accidentally hit the enter button.
+• accidentally hit the enter button.<br>

 By testing the application, they gave me a few feedback points: <br>
 • Month only can filled in with numbers.
 Maybe I should also give the option name. <br>
 • By filling in the inputs, they accidentally hit the enter button. <br>
 • Confused by filling in the weight.
-Kilo?
+Kilo? <br>

 The biggest problem I had by testing, was that all users were typing very fast, so the application breaks.